hartkkuh/Email-designer/README.md

 - Custom email templates
 - Signatures
 - Variable settings
-- Gemini API key (if you choose to use AI features)
+- OpenAI or Gemini API key (if you choose to use AI features)

 ### Third-Party Services
+- **OpenAI API**: Only used when you explicitly use the AI writing feature with OpenAI.
+Requires your own API key.
+We do not store or have access to your conversations with the AI.
-- **Google Gemini API**: Only used when you explicitly use the AI writing feature.
+- **Google Gemini API**: Only used when you explicitly use the AI writing feature with Gemini.
 Requires your own API key.
 We do not store or have access to your conversations with the AI.

 ### Permissions Explained
 | Permission | Why It's Needed |